Assembler Bit Processing

 Example if BTS-PASS-BITS = x'55' then BTS-PASS-BYTES will be '01010101'

-COMPRESS - translate the bytes of an eight-byte field into bits of a one-byte field
+Table of Contents Previous Section Next Section COMPRESS the bytes of an eight-byte field into bits of a one-byte field

-For each byte that is a one in the BTS-PASS-BYTES field the correspondong bit in the BTS-PASS-BITS field is set to ON (1).
-For each byte that is zero in the BTS-PASS-BYTES field the correspondong bit in the BTS-PASS-BITS field is set to OFF (0).
+For each byte that is a one in the BTS-PASS-BYTES field the corresponding bit in the BTS-PASS-BITS field is set to ON (1).
+For each byte that is zero in the BTS-PASS-BYTES field the corresponding bit in the BTS-PASS-BITS field is set to OFF (0).

 Input BTS-PASS-BYTES, an eight byte field